 - Test the box and the duct tube attached by collecting the leaves.

-- Empty the box filled with leaves by using a blower for easy disposing off of the leaves.
+- Empty the box filled with leaves by using a blower for easy disposing of the leaves.

 We hope by reading the following guide about how to make a bagger for a lawn mower, these methods will help you in the future to save your money and to make you capable of trying all the techniques at home for your lawnmower.

 You can try these 3 easy and quick DIYs for how to make a bagger for a lawn mower by following the simple methods and steps to keep everything in range and to avoid the replacement difficulties.